 Ethnic power-sharing is often as exclusionary as it is inclusive.
-As it relies on a fixed list of groups who are to be empowered, for example by giving them preferential access to government positions and veto rights, it necessarily treats different ethnic groups unequally.
+As it relies on a fixed list of groups who are to be empowered, it necessarily treats different ethnic groups unequally.
+For example, it does so by giving them preferential access to government positions and veto rights.
 However, how does it affect the political outcomes of micro-minorities, who are the numerically most vulnerable groups in a society?
 Existing case-based evidence indicates that inter-ethnic peace is often “bought” at the price of further marginalizing micro-minorities – in the most drastic cases, by institutionally excluding them from access to government office altogether.
 A prominent example for this has been the Sejdić and Finci v.
 Bosnia and Herzegovina case.
 This has highlighted the institutionalized discrimination against Bosnian citizens of Jewish or Roma background.
-Whereas Bosnia’s constituent groups, the Bosniaks, Serbs, and Croats share power among themselves, Jews and Roma are a priori excluded from access to Presidial office and to Bosnia’s upper house.
+Whereas Bosnia’s constituent groups, the Bosniaks, Serbs, and Croats share power among themselves, Jewish and Roma citizens are a priori excluded from access to Presidial office and to the upper house.

 Are these exclusionary tendencies part of a wider, systematic phenomenon, whereby ethnic power-sharing increases discrimination against micro-minorities?
 And would micro-minorities fare better under alternative, more liberal power-sharing institutions?